pfriesch/PhnKWS/README.md

    4. Make sure `bc` is installed.
 Run `sudo apt-get install bc` otherwise.

+   5. Choose the features you want to use and modify `run.sh` accordingly.

+      If you want to change the features, you have to first compute them with the Kaldi toolkit.
+To compute fbank features, you have to open `$KALDI_ROOT/egs/timit/s5/run.sh` and compute them with the following lines:

+      ```bash
+      feadir=fbank

+      for x in train dev test; do
+        steps/make_fbank.sh --cmd "$train_cmd" --nj $feats_nj data/$x exp/make_fbank/$x $feadir
+        steps/compute_cmvn_stats.sh data/$x exp/make_fbank/$x $feadir
+      done
+      ```

+      Then, change the before mentioned configuration file with the new feature list.
+      If you already have run the full timit Kaldi recipe, you can directly find the fmllr features in `$KALDI_ROOT/egs/timit/s5/data-fmllr-tri3`.
+      If you feed the neural network with such features you should expect a substantial performance improvement, due to the adoption of the speaker adaptation.

-   5. Run `run.sh`.
+   4. Run `run.sh`.
 Takes a couple of hours if you run the full script.
 (Only the final DNN training steps take advantage of a GPU.
 You can run parts of the script by commenting out the specific stages.)
 This only works with python2 until [#2909](https://github.com/kaldi-asr/kaldi/pull/2909) gets accepted.

       This step is necessary to compute features and labels later used to train the PyTorch neural network.
 We recommend running the full timit s5 recipe (including the DNN training) in `kaldi/egs/timit/s5`. (comment out the early `exit 0`).
 This way all the necessary files are created and the user can directly compare the results obtained by Kaldi with that achieved with our toolkit.

-4. Compute the alignments (i.e, the phone-state labels) for test and dev data with the following commands (go into `$KALDI_ROOT/egs/timit/s5`).
+5. Compute the alignments (i.e, the phone-state labels) for test and dev data with the following commands (go into `$KALDI_ROOT/egs/timit/s5`).

    * If you want to use DNN alignments (as suggested), type: